elliot-100/britishcycling-clubs/README.md

 [PythonAnywhere](https://www.pythonanywhere.com/) platform, which covers this requirement out-of-the box.

+- Credentials for a club using the Club Management Tool

 ## Example script

-`example.py` loads credentials from `config.ini` (populate and rename from `config_dist.ini`), retrieves and prints club member counts.
+`example.py` loads credentials from `config.ini` (you'll need to copy, rename and populate `config_dist.ini`).
+It then retrieves and prints the number of active, expired and new/pending club member counts.
 This takes about 10s.